sequpt/notes/podman.md

 child: broken pipe` because the default logging driver is `journald`.\
 The possible solutions are:

-- Installing the official `conman` package from the `Debian` repository.
+- Installing the official `conmon` package from the `Debian` repository.
-- Building `conman` manually with `libsystemd-dev` installed.
+- Building `conmon` manually with `libsystemd-dev` installed.
 - Add `log_driver = "<not-journald>"`(with `<not-journald>` being either
   `k8s-file`, `none` or `passthrough`) under the `[containers]` table in the `containers.conf` file.